exeto-archive/fullrss/README.md

 ##### elements

 Type: `string`
-Default: `false`

 The choice of the elements of the article.
-If you do not specify, the receipt of the full text will be made via Readability.
+If you do not specify, the receipt of the full text will be made via [Mercury](https://mercury.postlight.com/web-parser/).
 Parsing rules, see [cheerio](https://github.com/cheeriojs/cheerio).
-If you specify the token and the item is not found, it will use readability to get the full text.
+If you specify the token and the item is not found, it will use Mercury to get the full text.

 ##### dropElements

 Type: `string`
-Default: `false`

 To exclude the elements.
 Parsing rules, see [cheerio](https://github.com/cheeriojs/cheerio).